NilsNathorst/r3f-workshop/README.md

     <img src="/img/Lesson_2.gif" width="80%" alt="two boxes changing size">
   </p>

 3. Now it's time to create a new project, just like in step 1.
-This time we will also add [`react-spring`](https://www.npmjs.com/package/react-spring) to ur dependencies which will allow us animate our shapes.

 Copy the `Planets` array from the [`Planets.js`](resources/Planets.js) file.
 Iterate over the Planets and create a `<sphereBufferGeometry/>` for each one.
-Use the `size` property to determine it's radius (tip: the ratios between the planets sizes might not look great, try to figure out a way to keep them somewhat proportionate while still presenting them nicely).
+Use the `size` property to determine it's radius (tip: if they are way too big, add a multiplier to the size: `* 0.01` to scale them down).

+Feel free to add a Sun to the scene aswell.
 If we let position `[0,0,0]` represent the Sun's position.
 Position the planets accordingly using their `distanceFromSun` property.

+4. Continue working on the previous assignment.
+Now let's animate the planets.
+Each planet has a `orbitalVelocity` property.
+Use this to determine how fast they should orbit around the Sun.

+I suggest placing the planets within a `<group>` element since the groups position will default to `[0,0,0]` and we can use that as a pivot point when we rotate the planet.

 It should look something like this: